causa-io/workspace-module-google/README.md

 Backfilling is supported when `google.pubSub` is set as the `events.broker`.
 Temporary triggers can be created for Cloud Run services, by referencing them using the format `[[projects/<projectId>/]locations/<location>/]services/<name>/path-to-trigger`.

+When no source is specified, the default is to fetch events to backfill from the BigQuery dataset configured in `google.pubSub.bigQueryStorage`.
+A custom BigQuery table can also be set as source using the `bq://<projectId>.<datasetId>.<tableId>` format.
+It should have the `data` and `attributes` columns.

 ### Secrets backend

 This module implements the `google.secretManager` secret backend, allowing fetching secrets from the Google Secret Manager service.
 Here are some example of how secrets with the `google.secretManager` backend should be defined: